premii/death-binder/README.md

 ----

-## What to do buy and what not to buy with the money
+## What to buy and what not to buy with the money

 ## Kid's education details

 ## How to financially survive
-* Where the money will come from?
+* Where will the money come from?
 * Shortfall in cash?
 * downsize or not?
   * Example - move to a smaller house with a smaller property tax